 Some banks may charge you a fee if you fall below a set minimum balance.
-Be sure to keep enough cash in your account to stay above this threshold.
+So, be sure to keep enough cash in your account to stay above this threshold.

 Avoiding these extra fees will help stabilize your financial trajectory and help you consistently grow your FI number.
 Remember: every penny counts and count every penny.